 Across the Service, there are two types of medical response:

-- Emergency Medical Responder (EMR) – Across multiple stations, firefighters with enhanced medical training respond, single crewed, to medical emergencies in a car on behalf of Yorkshire (YAS) and East Midlands Ambulance Trusts (EMAS).
+- Emergency First Responders – Across multiple stations, firefighters with enhanced medical training respond, single crewed, to medical emergencies in a car on behalf of Yorkshire and East Midlands Ambulance Trusts.
 Using additional observation equipment to assess and treat patients before an ambulance arrives.
-This is predominantly, category one calls such as cardiac arrests, breathing difficulties, chest pains, as examples.

-All fire engines have a Mega Mover casualty sheet to assist with patients' general moving and transferring.
+- Level 1: All front-line appliances.
+Equipment – Mega Mover casualty sheet to assist with general moving and transferring of patients.

 Equipment - Mega Mover casualty sheet, Slide sheets, Medi-wrap, EvacMat.